 Heat oil in a large saucepan over medium heat.
 Add yellow onions and fry until they’re soft.
 Add in your chicken and cook for a minute or two.

-Add garlic chives.
-Cook for a minute and then add corn, chicken stock, salt, pepper, and soy sauce.
+Add green onions and cook for a minute and then add corn, chicken stock, salt, pepper, and soy sauce.
 Stir and cover, bringing it to a gentle boil.
 Add the beaten egg and stir constantly.

 In a separate small bowl, mix cornflour and water.
 Make sure there are no lumps.
 Once you’re done, add this mixture to the soup while stirring.